rt-net/raspimouse_sim/raspimouse_gazebo/README.en.md

 ### camera_line_follower

-The Raspberry Pi Mouse follows a black line drawn on the floor.
+Follows a black line drawn on the floor.

 For parameters used in camera-based line tracing, please refer to this [section](https://github.com/rt-net/raspimouse_ros2_examples?tab=readme-ov-file#parameters).